-LINE 18-KANSAS NET INCOME BEFORE NOL DEDUCTION.
-Add lines 15 and 16, then subtract line 17.
-Enter the result on line 18.
+LINE 19-KANSAS NET INCOME BEFORE NOL DEDUCTION.
+Add lines 15, 16, and 17; then subtract line 18 and enter the result.

-LINE 19-KANSAS NET OPERATING LOSS (NOL) DEDUCTION.
+LINE 1920-KANSAS NET OPERATING LOSS (NOL) DEDUCTION.
 Enter amount of any Kansas net operating loss carry forward to which you are entitled.
-This amount cannot exceed amount on line 18.
+This amount cannot exceed amount on line 19.
 Submit a separate schedule to support the amount shown and any remaining carry over available.

-LINE 20-COMBINED REPORT OR ALTERNATIVE/SEPARATE ACCOUNTING INCOME.
-If you are filing a combined report (Schedule K-121) or are authorized to file using the alternative or separate accounting method, enter on line 20 the Kansas taxable income from: line 20 of Schedule K-121; OR, a separate schedule prepared by you (Separate/Alternative Method of Reporting).
+LINE 21-COMBINED REPORT OR ALTERNATIVE/SEPARATE ACCOUNTING INCOME.
+If you are filing a combined report (Schedule K-121) or are authorized to file using the alternative or separate accounting method, enter on line 21 the Kansas taxable income from line 21 of Schedule K-121 or a separate schedule prepared by you (Separate/Alternative Method of Reporting).

-LINE 21-KANSAS TAXABLE INCOME.
-Subtract line 19 from line 18 or enter the amount from line 20, whichever is applicable.
+LINE-2422-KANSAS TAXABLE INCOME.
+Subtract line 20 from line 19 or enter the amount from line 21, whichever is applicable.
 If the result is a negative figure, enter zero.